BishopFox/badPods/manifests/everything-allowed/README.md

 k8s-worker          Ready    <none>   93d   v1.19.1
 ```

-**Pick your manifest, uncomment and update the nodeName field with the name of the master node**
+**Pick your manifest, uncomment and update the nodeName field with the name of the control-plane node**
 ```
 nodeName: k8s-control-plane
 ```